 The recan fund was founded in Serbia when Ball opened its beverage can plant in Belgrade in 2005.
 Its mission is similar to the mission of recal in Poland.
 In 2011, the recan fund and the Serbian branch of TAFISA, developed campaigns to promote a healthy way of living and environmental stewardship.
 Through this new cooperation, recan is able to promote recycling and antilittering among sportspersons.
 For example, recan supported the recycling efforts at Belgrade’s Coca-Cola bicycle event in May 2011.

 Ball started the recycling organization recan in 2004 to support and improve the collection of used beverage cans in Poland.
 At the end of 2011, the organization operated four recycling centers, collecting approximately 10,000 metric tons of cans per year. recan cooperates closely with regional waste recycling companies, local scrap dealers, retail companies, the recal foundation and other partner organizations.

-Although beverage can recycling rates in China are very high (99.5 percent for aluminum cans, 75 percent for steel packaging) the environmental benefits of recycling are not very well known.
+Although beverage can recycling rates in China are very high (estimated at 90 percent for aluminum cans, 75 percent for steel packaging) the environmental benefits of recycling are not very well known.
 That is why Ball launched recan Asia in 2007 to create programs to educate consumers, especially children, about the positive impacts of recycling.

 recan Asia also conducted research about the behavioral aspects of consumer waste disposal so that the most effective consumer messaging and education campaigns can be developed.